CONSTITUTION OF THE MAITRIYANA BUDDHIST COMMUNITY

 - The juridical process of the commune (sangha) shall be open to every individual, institution or country within the jurisdiction of the Buddhist Nation, offering protection and remedy to all those who experience suffering, always respecting the values and laws of the Maitriyana Buddhist Community.

-- In the juridical proceedings carried out by the Buddhist Nation, the accused ones shall have the right to access a private lawyer or a public defender, being able to both refute the evidence presented by the Prosecutor as well as presenting evidence in their favor.
+- In the juridical proceedings carried out by the Buddhist Nation, the accused ones shall have the right to access a private lawyer, being able to both refute the evidence presented by the Prosecutor as well as presenting evidence in their favor.
 In addition, accused ones have the right to a quick trial carried out for the impartiality of a jury without biases of greed, hatred and deceit.

 - The Maitriyana Buddhist Community shall not prosecute and sentence an accused twice for the same offense.
 Nor shall a sentence involving cruel punishments, such as the deprivation of life, freedom, health and property, be performed, and having to exercise an ethical justice system that seeks mediation, reconciliation and the learning of the accused.